vicgupta/learn-kubernetes-from-scratch/README.md

-# learn-kubernetes-from-scratch
+# Learn Kubernetes from Scratch
-Tutorials, Podcasts, Webcasts, and other curated list to learn Kubernetes from scratch
+This ia a curated list of tutorials, podcasts, webcasts, and other interesting articles and tidbits to learn Kubernetes from scratch.